MileHacker Logo

 Layering for Comfort

-• Daytime: Pack light, breathable fabrics like cotton or linen.
+• Daytime: Pack lightweight, breathable fabrics like cotton or linen.
 Neutral colors (khaki, beige, green, brown) are recommended for safari or outdoor activities.
 Long sleeves and pants offer Sun protection and prevent insect bites.

 Footwear Selections